cnr-ibba/SMARTER-repository/README.md

 ```

 Note that the `db` host is the same name used in `docker-compose.yml`.
 User, database
-and password are the same specified in the example above.
+and password are the same specified in the above.
 Remember to set the timezone:
 docker compose will export HOST /etc/localtime in read only mode, but it's better
 to set timezone also in django in order to have correct times: